 I read my first book after having my baby.
 I just feel so “me” again!
 He is turning 2 in April — so it’s taken some time.
 But I just need others to know, those first 24 months are tough, and that is OK.
 You will feel like “you” again!

-And now… it’s time for the first ParentData recipe swap!
+And now…the first ParentData recipe swap!

 We’re kicking things off with a recipe for beef bulgogi bowls from the one and only Caroline Chambers, a professional recipe developer and cookbook author.
 She is a master of developing recipes that dirty minimal dishes, require minimal brainpower, use fewer ingredients, and require less time — but still absolutely rock.
 She shares lots of mom tricks and recipes on Instagram, but her Substack, What To Cook When You Don’t Feel Like Cooking, is a weekly recipe subscription built for busy people who want to eat delicious food.